uwindsorcss/hub/README.md

 The application uses many environment variables to store client information for third-party apps (like Office authentication, Discord bots, etc.).
 These environmnent variables should be stored in `config/local_env.yml` and a template exists in `config/local_env.example.yml`.

+Each of these variables serves its own purpose (some described above in other sections).
+You do not need any of these configured to get the website running but you need them for certain things.

 | ENV Variable Name         | Description                                                                      |
 |---------------------------|----------------------------------------------------------------------------------|
 | DISCORD_BOT_TOKEN         | Discord application's bot token                                                  |